Official3Lo/OCIGenAI-Chatbots/README.md

 # OCIGenAICourse
-This is where my work-in-progress and development of my Python programming skill for building a custom chatbot using OCI Generative AI Service and the LangChain framework at Oracle University.
+This is where my work-in-progress and development of my Python programming skill for Build a Retrieval-Augmented Generation (RAG) based chatbot using OCI Generative AI Service and the LangChain framework at Oracle University.

 IDE: PyCharm